Soller Spain Travel Guide

 From Port de Soller, regular boat trips depart to scenic coastal spots like Sa Calobra, Torrent de Pareis, and Cala Deià.

 Taxis offer convenience, especially for direct excursions or when carrying luggage.
-Ride-sharing apps are less common in Soller.
+Ride-sharing apps are seen less often in Soller.
 Licensed taxis are white vehicles with a green roof light and a visible meter.

-Soller's charm and natural beauty are best experienced on foot or by bicycle.
-The town center and port promenade are very walkable, with pedestrianized streets.
+Soller's charm and natural beauty are best experienced on foot or two wheels.
+The the center of town and port promenade are very walkable, with pedestrianized streets.

 Modern TIB buses are generally accessible, featuring ramps for wheelchair users.
-They present a comfortable travel experience.
+They provide a comfortable travel experience.

 The historic train and tram, because of their age and design, are not fully accessible for wheelchairs.
 Plan accordingly if you have mobility needs.

-For special accessibility needs, it's a good idea to contact transit operators directly in advance to inquire about services and suitability.
+For special accessibility needs, it's a good idea to communicate with transit operators directly in advance to inquire about services and suitability.

-For scenic drives, hire a car for one or two days to explore the Tramuntana peak road (MA-10) and visit hidden coves.
+For scenic drives, hire a car for one or two time to explore the Tramuntana peak road (MA-10) and visit hidden coves.
 Always check parking availability at your planned stops.